-As soon as you suspect that the police investigate you for a federal crime, you should contact your attorney.
-You can be protected by a lawyer during the investigation and if you get charged with a crime, your lawyer can get proactive if he or she is already aware of what is happening.
+As soon as you suspect that the police are investigating you for a federal crime, you should contact your attorney.
+You can be protected by a lawyer during the investigation and if you get charged with a crime, your lawyer can be proactive if he or she is already aware of what is happening.

 10 Things to Know

 In addition, here are 10 important things to know: